 - Alerting with email templating and period digest capabilities.

-To enable Apache Cassandra in your already installed AppDynamics Machine Agent or the Server Infrastructure & Monitoring you will need an extension.
+You will need an extension to enable Apache Cassandra in your already installed AppDynamics Machine Agent or the Server Infrastructure & Monitoring.
 It requires a few manual steps but is pretty well documented in AppDynamics documentation.
-After all is done, you get a nice view over your Apache Cassandra metrics along with all other already monitored metrics.
-You can also follow the in UI steps with easy installation and configuration instructions.
+Once you go through all the steps, you get a nice view of your Apache Cassandra metrics along with all other already monitored metrics.
+You can also follow the UI steps with easy installation and configuration instructions.
 One thing to keep in mind, though not a blocker – the UI didn’t load for me correctly when using Mozilla Firefox, though Chrome worked without any issues.

-Agent and feature-based pricing are used which makes pricing really not transparent.
+Agent and feature-based pricing are used, which makes pricing not transparent.
 The amount of money you will pay for the solution depends on what features you need and want to use from the platform.
-For example, visibility into the CPU, memory, and disk metrics which are crucial for Apache Cassandra requires the APM Advanced plan.
+For example, visibility into the CPU, memory, and disk metrics – which are crucial for Apache Cassandra – requires the APM Advanced plan.

 Dynatrace is a full-stack observability solution with support for Apache Cassandra.
 It provides a user-friendly approach to monitoring your database, infrastructure, and logs.
-Available in both software as a service and on-premise models it will fulfill most of your monitoring needs when it comes to Apache Cassandra performance monitoring, its logs, and the infrastructure it is running on.
+Available in both software as a service and on-premise models, it will fulfill most of your monitoring needs when it comes to Apache Cassandra performance, its logs, and the infrastructure it is running on.

 - Apache Cassandra performance monitoring with dashboarding and additional integrations for commonly used tools and code-level tracing.

 - First-class Log analysis support with automatic detection of the common system and application log types.